DSR-RHIT/me447-visualizing-data/cm/cm401-rhetoric-reprints.md

 <img src="../resources/cm401-rhetoric-reprints-header.png" width="100%" />

-Two of our readings are printed pages.

-  - The Doumont ([2009](#ref-Doumont:2009:Ch.4)) reprints are printed with permission of the publisher for our course this term only.
+  - The Doumont ([2009](#ref-Doumont:2009:Ch.4)) reprints are printed with permission of the publisher for our course.
+These copies are yours to keep.
+You may write in them.

-  - The Tufte ([1997](#ref-Tufte:1997)) pamphlets are my personal copies.
+  - The Tufte ([1997](#ref-Tufte:1997)) pamphlets are my personal copies. **These are not yours to keep; please do not write in them.** Please return them per the calendar.

-During class, please sign for one copy of each.

-Please return them per the calendar.

 ## references